ids/cluster-builder/docs/dataflow.md

 ![dataflow](images/dataflow.png)

-> The diagram doesn't really do justice to the capabilities with the _Kubeflow_ platform.
+> The diagram doesn't really do justice to the capabilities within the _Kubeflow_ platform, as it also includes an integrated _Knative_ serverless platform and _Tensoflow_ training.

 Leveraging the open source [cluster-builder](https://cluster-builder.idstudios.io) VMware based _Kubernetes_ environment, __Dataflow__ layers on a unifed _platform of platforms_: